-first policy paper on climate change published in 2008, and attended the 2009 COP in Copenhagen.159 From 2008, UNHCR also actively contributed to the informal IASC working group on migration/displacement and climate change, and in 2011, the High Commissioner appointed a senior technical advisor on climate change.
-In parallel, beginning in 2009, the High Commissioner also advocated for UNHCR to assume a more predictable lead role for national protection clusters in disaster situations.
-He cited UNHCR's role as the Global Protection Cluster lead,160 and UNHCR's increased engagement in several disaster response efforts over the previous decade.161 However, in March 2011, UNHCR's Standing Committee opposed an IASC-proposed 12-month pilot program, which would have UNHCR consistently assume the lead of country-level protection clusters in disasters.162 Similarly in 2012, despite sustained advocacy by the UNHCR High Commissioner for an expanded mandate to address displacement related consequences of climate change, including at the UN Security Council, UNHCR failed to gain States' support for addressing the legal and operational gap for people displaced across borders.
+disaster situations.
+He cited UNHCR's role as the Global Protection Cluster lead, 149 and UNHCR's increased engagement in several disaster response efforts over the previous decade.
+However, in March 2011, UNHCR's Standing Committee opposed an IASC-proposed 12-month pilot program, which would have UNHCR consistently assume the lead of country-level protection clusters in disasters.
+151 Similarly in 2012, despite sustained advocacy by the UNHCR High Commissioner for an expanded mandate to address the displaced related consequences of climate change, including at the UN Security Council, UNHCR failed to gain States' support for addressing the legal and operational gap for people displaced across borders.
 Following UNHCR's active engagement in the Nansen Initiative between 2012-2015, and subsequently the PDD, and continued dialogue with its Executive Committee, UNHCR has now committed to enhancing its engagement.
-The 2017-2020 Strategic Plan sets out UNHCR's priority to "contribute to advancing legal, policy and practical solutions for the protection of people displaced by the effects of climate change and natural disasters, in recognition of the acute humanitarian needs associated with displacement of this kind, and its relationship to conflict and instability."163 The Strategic Plan also highlights UNHCR's potential roles contributing to inter-agency responses for internal displacement, and as lead for protection in natural disaster situations.164
+The 2017-2020 Strategic Plan sets out UNHCR's priority to "contribute to advancing legal, policy and practical solutions for the protection of people displaced by the effects of climate change and natural disasters, in recognition of the acute humanitarian needs associated with displacement of this kind, and its relationship to conflict and instability."
+The Strategic Plan also highlights UNHCR's potential roles contributing to inter-agency responses for internal displacement, and as lead for protection in natural disaster situations.
+153

 IOM's first major operational response to disaster displacement was in 1998 during Hurricane Mitch.
-In 2002, discussions within IOM's governing bodies further refined IOM's mandate, including in disaster contexts, to support "displaced persons" as included in its 1951 constitution.165 Over subsequent years, the organization established itself as an international humanitarian actor in responding to disasters, and, as noted earlier, assumed leadership of the CCCM cluster for disasters in 2005.
-This expanded role was presented to IOM's Council by the Director General in 2006, although no state formally responded or objected to the new role.166 That same year the organization also resumed research and policy development on environmental migration issues, with an emphasis on climate change from 2007, building on its research on environmental migration begun in the 1990s.167 Although IOM lacked explicit support from its states to address climate change and migration issues as late as 2006,168 over time, Council sessions addressing the theme of climate change and migration in 2007 and 2008, led to initial financial support from Greece, then chair of the Human Security Network, to host a conference on Climate Change, Environmental Degradation and Migration: Addressing Vulnerabilities and Harnessing Opportunities.
-In 2008 IOM designated a focal point on the
+Over subsequent years, the organization established itself as an international humanitarian actor in responding to disasters, and, as noted earlier, assumed leadership of the CCCM cluster for disasters in 2005.
+This expanded role was presented to IOM's Council by the Director General in 2006, although no state formally responded or objected to the new role.
+154 That same year the organization also resumed research and policy development on environmental migration issues, with an emphasis on climate change from 2007, building on its research on environmental migration begun in the 1990s.
+155 IOM initially lacked support from its states to address climate change and migration issues in 2006.
+However, over time, council sessions addressing the theme of climate change and migration in 2007 and 2008, led to initial financial support from Greece, then chair of the Human Security Network, to host a conference on Climate Change, Environmental Degradation and Migration: Addressing Vulnerabilities and Harnessing Opportunities.
+In 2008 IOM designated a focal point on the issue and presented climate change as a strategic priority to its council, which gave its tacit support for the organization to continue "research, conferences, and submissions on climate migration".
+156 This turned to explicit support in subsequent council meetings from 2009.
+Since 2008, IOM has published multiple research studies and policy papers, conducted advocacy, participated in public seminars, led the informal working group in the IASC on migration, displacement and climate change, and actively contributed to the UNFCCC and other processes, such as the Global Forum on Migration and Development, negotiations leading to the Sendai Framework on Disaster Risk Reduction, the Nansen Initiative, and hosted the Migrants in Countries in Crisis Initiative.
+157 IOM also continues in its operational and coordination role for CCCM in disasters, developing operation tools such as the

-160 Bryan Deschamp, Michelle Azorbo and Sebastian Lohse, 'Earth, Wind and Fire: A Review of UNHCR's Role in Recent Natural Disasters' (UNHCR Policy Development and Evaluation Service 2010) PDES/2010/06
+&lt;sup>149 Bryan Deschamp, Michelle Azorbo and Sebastian Lohse, 'Earth, Wind and Fire: A Review of UNHCR's Role in Recent Natural Disasters' (UNHCR Policy Development and Evaluation Service 2010) PDES/2010/06